DIAGNijmegen/pathology-hooknet/README.md

 #### Training

 ##### dependecies
- - This code has been tested on Ubuntu 18.04, keras==2.0.8 and tensorflow-gpu==1.14
+ - This code has been tested on Ubuntu 18.04, tensorflow-gpu==2.30

 ##### Examples
  - train.py will train HookNet on random values.
 Please adjust the script with your own batchgenerator or sampling function.